 Admissions Policy 2021 for 2022 entry: Humphrey Perkins School adheres to the Local Authority's admissions policy.

 Our Open Evening is held annually in September.
-This year our Open Evening will be held on Thursday 26 September 2018.
-The Open Evening gives an opportunity for visitors to talk to students and staff and to hear what the Head has to say about our school and what makes it so distinctive.
+This year our Open Evening will be held on Thursday 24 September 2020.
+The Open Evening gives an opportunity for visitors to talk to staff and to hear what the Head has to say about our school and what makes it so distinctive.
 If you would like to visit the school please contact us on 01509 412385.

 To avoid disappointment we urge all parents who wish to send their children to Humphreys to express their preference by completing the online application form provided by Leicestershire County Council.